nhurden/MediaKeyTap/README.md

 `MediaKeyTap` will only capture key events when it is the most recently activated media application, matching the behaviour of existing applications, such as those using `SPMediaKeyTap`.

-`MediaKeyTap` builds its whitelist by combining the static whitelist from `SPMediaTap` with a dynamic whitelist built at runtime using `NSDistributedNotificationCenter`.
+`MediaKeyTap` builds its whitelist by combining the static whitelist from `SPMediaKeyTap` with a dynamic whitelist built at runtime using `NSDistributedNotificationCenter`.
 If you create a new application using this library, you should not need to add your bundle identifier to the whitelist.